-Ambassadors are available to virtually meet with you to discuss their experiences at the Roski School, show you around our campus (when we are all back), and answer any questions you have about your program of interest or point you to the right person to speak with.
+Ambassadors are available to meet with you (virtually or socially distanced) to discuss their experiences at the Roski School, show you around our campus, and answer any questions you have about your program of interest or point you to the right person to speak with.

 Contact our Ambassadors today to get a student’s perspective on our school.

-Lynn Bae is sophomore at USC Roski School of Art and Design majoring in design with a minor in computer programming.
-Joining this community has enabled her to not only grow as a well-rounded individual but also to prepare for a successful career after graduation.
-Located in the heart of Los Angeles, where it is home to many art communities, museums, and galleries, Roski has so many opportunities.
-Lynn is encouraged to explore new opportunities and personal interests outside the art school and have an interdisciplinary approach to different fields of study in the belief that they, too, provide inspiration.
-What captivates Lynn is being able to attend an art school with small class sizes in a big research university.
+Lynn is junior at majoring in Design with a minor in Computer Programming.
+Joining USC Roski has enabled her to grow as a well-rounded individual and prepare her for a successful career after graduation.
+Located in the heart of Los Angeles, home to many art communities, museums, and galleries, Roski has so many opportunities.
+She is encouraged to explore new opportunities and personal interests outside the Roski School and have an interdisciplinary approach to different fields of study in the belief that they, too, provide inspiration.
+What captivates Lynn is to attend an art school with small class sizes in a big research university.
 She encourages students to take advantage of the resources available to them is very excited to be a part of the ambassador team to support you with your needs.

-Bonnie (Huiyun) Chen is a junior majoring in BA Art.
+Bonnie (Huiyun) is a senior majoring in BA Art.
 She grew up in Beijing, China, studied abroad in Paris, and now living in Los Angeles.
-Bonnie has always been passionate about seeing and making different forms and of art, as well as understanding the cultural influences on art.
-With Communication as a second major, she also loves to explore how the media sector and art could be integrated together in our current digital world.
+She has always been passionate about seeing and making different forms and of art as well as understanding cultural influences.
+With Communications as a second major, she also loves to explore how media and art can be integrated into our current digital world.
 Two years ago, she started a travel blog on Instagram as a space to share her interests in traveling, photography, and fashion.
 Outside of the art world, sports and fitness are another big part of her life - hiking in all national parks before graduation is her current goal.

-Laila Hassell is a current undergraduate student majoring in Design with a minor in East Asian Languages and Cultures.
+Laila is an undergraduate student majoring in Design with a minor in East Asian Languages and Cultures.
 She is a dancer, musician, and designer based in Los Angeles and Abu Dhabi, UAE.
 As an artist and designer, her work blends mundane imagery with vividly whimsical compositions, creating a visual that highlights various aspects of reality within an imaginative space.
-Laila’s main goal in her practice is to evoke the experiencers imagination, ultimately reminding them that reality is what they choose to make it.
+Laila’s main goal in her practice is to evoke the experiencer's imagination, ultimately reminding them that reality is what they choose to make it.
 Her main areas of focus are Graphic Design, Fashion Design, and Art Direction.

-Iris Kang is an undergraduate Roski student majoring in BFA Design as well as looking into a Product Design Minor.
+Iris is an senior majoring in BFA Design as well as looking into a Product Design Minor.
 She is interested in focusing on Product Design, Package Design, and Illustration.
-Iris grew up in Southern California in LA county and loves to illustrate and craft (currently self-teaching herself embroidery and crocheting during this pandemic).
+She grew up in Southern California in LA county and loves to illustrate and craft (currently self-teaching herself embroidery and crocheting during this pandemic).
 Some other non-creative hobbies that she enjoys are snowboarding, volleyball, and video games.
 Iris transferred to USC in 2019 from UCSD and is aware of the environmental and administrative differences between public and private universities.
 Feel free to reach out and ask questions and she will be more than happy to help to the best of her ability.

-Alejandro Rico-Gomez is a sophomore at USC Roski majoring in Art and minoring in Architecture.
-His practice in photography explores the human landscape, mediating his own relationship to familiar and foreign environments and investigating the production of space.
+Alejandro is a junior at USC Roski majoring in Art and minoring in Architecture.
+His photography practice explores the human landscape, mediating his own relationship to familiar and foreign environments and investigating the production of space.
 Alejandro’s work also spans painting, writing, and video.
 He is based in Los Angeles and his hometown of Ames, Iowa, whose surrounding landscape features prominently as a subject of his work.
 Alejandro encourages students to use art school as a place to play with anything that interests them, and would be glad to answer all questions!